 Using Mindfulness and Meditation to Reduce Cortisol and Relieve Stress

 I’m here to tell you: mindfulness is our internal secret power to manage the energies we encounter in the world.
-You can fend off the lingering effects of cortisol with meditation and, by the result, mindfulness, which both have been shown in studies to decrease cortisol and inflammatory proteins.
-Ten minutes of meditation every day helps lower stress hormones and decreases inflammation in the body.
+You can fend off the lingering effects of cortisol with meditation and mindfulness.
+Both have been shown in studies to decrease cortisol and inflammatory proteins.
+Meditation for stress relief is so effective that just ten minutes of meditation every day helps lower stress hormones and decreases inflammation in the body.

 If you’re a novice to meditation or you need a quick, easy process, here’s an easy to follow guide: